rolling-scopes-school/js-fe-course-en/tasks/online-zoo/online-zoo.md

 ## Task completion steps

 **[Week 1](#week-1)**: Fixed page layout `desktop_petstory`.
 - At this stage, you should create a fixed layout of `desktop_petstory` page.
 With a fixed layout, the page looks the same with a window width of 1600px.
-It is at this width that we conduct the test.
+The task should be checked at the same window width.
 -
 **[Week 2](#week-2)**: Fixed page layout `desktop_donate`.
-- At this stage, you should to create a fixed layout of `desktop_donate` page.
+- At this stage, you should create a fixed layout of the `desktop_donate` page.
 With a fixed layout, the page looks the same with a window width of 1600px.
-It is at this width that we conduct the test.
+The task should be checked at the same window width.

 **[Week 3](#week-3)**: Adding adaptive layout.
-- At this stage, you should to adapt the previously created pages according to the layout for different window widths from the maximum to 320px inclusive.
-In this case, it will be necessary to adapt and decorative elements.
+- At this stage, you should adapt the previously created pages according to the layout for different window widths from the maximum to 320px inclusive.
+In this case, it will be necessary to adapt decorative elements.

 **[Week 4](#week-4)**: Adding additional functionality.
-- at this stage, additional functionality is added to the previously made pages: menu, slider, pagination, popup.
+- at this stage, additional functionality is added to the previously made pages: menu, slider, pagination, and popup.

 ## Task verification